 A log home construction loan is a short-term loan, often good for 6–18 months and requiring that construction begins within a set time period.
 It is an interest-only loan meaning that you only pay interest and only on the money that has actually been paid out to your builder or log home company.

 Cabin construction loans will generally require you to carry log home insurance known as Builders Risk to protect their investment during the construction process.

-Be sure and check around for competing costs and loan factors.
-It’s often a good idea to stay local where you’re able to deal face-to-face with a person, but many small towns don’t have banks with experience building log cabins.
-There are large national log home lenders that specialize in log home construction, using log home kits and people who want to build their own log cabin and they have everything in place to deal with the special factors involved.
+Be sure and check around with different lenders for competing costs and loan factors.
+While it’s often a good idea to stay local where you’re able to deal face-to-face with a person, many small towns don’t have banks with experience building log cabins.
+In those cases, there are large national log home lenders that specialize in log home construction and they have everything in place to deal with the special factors involved in building log homes.